 As usual the addition in the CNOT gate is mod 2.
 An ordered list of these gates, along with which of the n qubits they should be applied to, is called a quantum circuit.
 It is a "digital" representation of a unitary transformation.
 The number of gates is called the size of the circuit, and is a reasonable quantification of the "hardness" of the circuit.
 For example if our quantum computer runs in serial then the running time will be directly proportional to the size of the circuit.
 If our computer is able to run in parallel, meaning that it can simultaneously apply any number of gates which act on mutually disjoint qubits, then the running time will instead be proportional to what is called the depth of the circuit.
-This is the number such simultaneous actions that are needed to implement the circuit diagram.
-The circuit complexity C of a unitary transformation is then defined as the size (or sometimes depth) of the smallest circuit that implements it to within accuracy $\epsilon$ .
+This is the number such simultaneous actions that are needed to implement the circuit; the distinction is illustrated in figure 27, which also shows the basic idea of a circuit diagram.
+The circuit complexity $\mathcal{C}$ of a unitary transformation is then defined as the size (or sometimes depth) of the smallest circuit that implements it to within accuracy $\epsilon$ .